Ralph Wheelock: Death and legacy

 Wheelock died 11 January 1683/84, the 84th year of his life.
 His wife, Rebecca Clarke Wheelock, died on 1 January 1680/1 in Medfield.
 Both are buried in unmarked graves in the old section of Medfield's Vine Lake Cemetery.

 Ralph Wheelock played an active and important role in the settling of the Massachusetts Bay Colony.
 He was instrumental in establishing two new towns, and held virtually every office of importance in both of them.
 Furthermore, he was at the forefront of establishing the educational foundations of the country.

 His descendants would also prove to play an important a role in settling New England and the rest of America.
 His son, Benjamin, was a founder of the Town of Mendon, Massachusetts.
 Among his great-grandchildren were founders of several New England towns, as well as Eleazar Wheelock, the founder of Dartmouth.
-Succeeding generations would push farther west, settling the frontiers in New York, Michigan, Illinois, Nova Scotia, and Texas, establishing impressive credentials as teachers, writers, soldiers, founders of towns, and creators of business.
+Succeeding generations would push farther west, settling the frontiers in New York, Connecticut, Michigan, Illinois, Nova Scotia, and Texas, establishing impressive credentials as teachers, writers, soldiers, founders of towns, and creators of business.